-SPORT is on its way back … but people will have to learn how to incorporate ‘physical’ distancing into their activity.
+SPORT is on its way back … but still with ‘physical’ distancing as part of activity.

-The Scottish Government (Thursday 21 May) announced plans to ease the coronavirus lockdown, providing the virus continues to decline, with a four-stage process that includes guidance on how sport and recreational activity can resume.
+The Scottish Government (Thursday 28 May) confirmed plans to ease the coronavirus lockdown, launching ‘Phase 1’ of a four-stage process that includes guidance on how sport and recreational activity can resume.

-First Minister Nicola Sturgeon confirmed that non-contact outdoor sports such as golf, tennis, fishing, hiking, canoeing and outdoor swimming will be permitted from 28 May, so long as all participants adhere to the two-metre social – now changed in government-speak to ‘physical’ – distancing measures, as the general population is again allowed to meet friends outdoors, sunbathe and start shopping at garden centres.
+First Minister Nicola Sturgeon confirmed that non-contact outdoor sports such as golf, tennis, bowls, fishing, hiking, canoeing and outdoor swimming will be permitted from tomorrow (28 May), so long as all participants adhere to the two-metre social/physical distancing measures, as the general population is again allowed to meet friends outdoors, sunbathe and start shopping at garden centres.
+Scottish Athletics quickly updated their new ‘Exit Plan Framework’ guidance for coaches, athletes and clubs, with outdoor coaching now allowed one-to-one and training with members of the same household or from one other household (see below).

 In Phase 2, which will come into effect when the virus is considered to be controlled, R (infection) value is consistently below 1 and the six WHO criteria (see below) are in place, playgrounds and sports courts can be re-opened – again with social distancing – and professional sport will be allowed to begin its return in line with specific public health advice.
 However, the First Minister warned that any signs of a resurgence could alter the phased progression.